-Pros Cons Flexibility.
-Expanding C-1 offers developers more options to find properties that suit their needs, which can potentially encourage development.
-Dissipating growth.
-It is valuable to concentrate growth in the core area of Main Street to create a critical mass of street life.
-Extending C1 risks spreading growth outwards, potentially reducing its impact.
-Some uses will be non-conforming
+Pros Cons

+Flexibility.
+Expanding Dissipating growth.

+C-1 offers developers It is valuable to

+more options to find concentrate growth

+properties that suit in the core area of

+their needs, which can Main Street to create a

+potentially encourage critical mass of street

+development. life.
+Extending C1 risks

+spreading growth

+outwards, potentially

+reducing its impact.

+Some uses will be non-

+conforming